code-for-coffee/android_layout_fxml_lesson/README.md

-# android_layout_fxml_lesson
+# Android Layouts and XML
-In this lesson, you will understand Android Layouts and what FXML is.
+In this lesson, you will understand Android Layouts and what XML is.